Greater Dublin faces hose pipe ban from Monday

 The most serious of these where located on the Military Road near the Sally Gap, at Lough Bray, at Rocky Valley in Kilmacanoge and at Windgates in Greystones.

-It follows the issuing of a red warning by the Department of Agriculture for fires this week in forestry areas.
+It follows the issue of a red warning by the Department of Agriculture for fires this week in forestry areas.
+The Department has also called for extreme care when operating agricultural machinery in dry vegetation on cultivated land.

 There has been a prolonged drought on the east coast since the beginning of May with charts published by Met Éireann showing the dry spell has most acutely affected Leinster.